UltraMessaging/cfg_dump/README.md

 # Introduction

-Example program to demonstrate dumping the configuration of a UM context, receiver, smart source, and regular source objects.
+Example C and Java programs to demonstrate dumping the configuration of a UM context, receiver, smart source, and regular source objects.
 The dumps are simple ascii text and are written to standard output.

-* cfg_dump.c - demo program that performs the configuration dumping.
+* cfg_dump.c - demo C program that performs the configuration dumping.
+* CfgDump.java - demo Java program that performs the configuration dumping.
-* bld.sh - shell script to build the demo program.
+* bld.sh - shell script to build the demo programs.
-* tst.sh - shell script to run the demo program.
+* tst.sh - shell script to run the demo programs.

 Both scripts expect a file "lbm.sh" that sets up your UM environment.
 See "lbm.sh.example" as a model.

+There are a few other object types that are not demonstrated, like event queues and hot failover receivers.
+Those should be straightforward to code given these examples.

-# Coding Notes
+# C Coding Notes

 The configuration dumping APIs take a UM object that has been created and prints the configured attributes.